lehenbauer/lightymclightshow/README.md

 pin 1 is 3V3 power and pin 2 is 5V power.  alternate 5V power on pin 4 and alternate 3V3 power on pin 17 (9th pin down on the inside), useful if you have a dorky fan hogging pin 1.

-pwm0 aka GPIO18 aka PWM0 is pin 12, the sixth one down from the top right if facing the board with the GPIO connector on the upper right
+pwm0 aka BCM GPIO18 aka PWM0 is header pin 12, the sixth one down from the top right if facing the board with the GPIO connector on the upper right

+SPI is BCM GPIO 10 (MOSI), BCM GPIO 9 (MISO), BCM GPIO 11 (SCLK), and BCM GPIO 8 (CE0).
+Only MOSI is relevant for using SPI to control lights.
+GPIO 10 is pin 19 on the 40-pin GPIO connector, GPIO 9 is pin 21, GPIO 11 is pin 23, and GPIO 8 is pin 24 on the header.

+So if you use SPI (LED_PIN to 10 in hardware.py)  move the data wire to pin 19 on the header, which is the tenth pin down from the top left if the USB and ethernet connects are at the bottom.

+With updated rpi_ws281x you can use SPI 1 as well.
+Select LED_PIN 20 when creating your strip.
+That's MOSI 1.
+Note that GPIO 20 is only available on machines equipped with a 40 pin GPIO connector, and it appears on pin 38, one up from the bottom right if you face the connector with ethernet and USB toward the bottom.

 pin 1 top left is 3.3 volts, pin 2 top right is 5V as is pin 4 just below it, the third pin on the right from the top is ground, also the bottom left pin is ground